citrusvanilla/tinyflux/README.rst

 New ideas, improvements, bugfixes, and new developer tools are always welcome.
 Follow these guidelines before getting started:

-1. Make sure to read [Getting Started](https://tinyflux.readthedocs.io/en/latest/getting-started.html) and the ["Contributing"](https://tinyflux.readthedocs.io/en/latest/contributing-philosophy.html) section of the documentation.
+1. Make sure to read `Getting Started <https://tinyflux.readthedocs.io/en/latest/getting-started.html>`_ and the `Contributing <https://tinyflux.readthedocs.io/en/latest/contributing-philosophy.html>`_ section of the documentation.
-2. Check GitHub for [existing open issues](https://github.com/citrusvanilla/tinyflux/issues), or [open a new issue](https://github.com/citrusvanilla/tinyflux/issues/new) or [start a new discussion](https://github.com/citrusvanilla/tinyflux/discussions/new).
+2. Check GitHub for `existing open issues <https://github.com/citrusvanilla/tinyflux/issues>`_, `open a new issue <https://github.com/citrusvanilla/tinyflux/issues/new>`_ or `start a new discussion <https://github.com/citrusvanilla/tinyflux/discussions/new>`_.
 3. To get started on a pull request, fork the repository on GitHub, create a new branch, and make updates.
 4. Write unit tests, ensure the code is 100% covered, update documentation where necessary, and format and style the code correctly.
 5. Send a pull request.